junxit/us-congress-bills-111/metadata.md

 - 2009-04-23 — Introduced in Senate
 - 2009-04-23 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S4699)
+- 2009-05-05 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2009-05-13 — Committee on Foreign Relations.
+Reported by Senator Kerry with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2009-05-13 — Committee on Foreign Relations.
+Reported by Senator Kerry with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2009-05-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 61.